Plugin Development

 In Cloud Native Build, a plugin is essentially a Docker image.
 Below is how to develop an image plugin from scratch using Bash.

 This example plugin prints hello world.
-We assume you have basic knowledge of Docker.
+Basic Docker knowledge is assumed.

 Designing the Plugin